The Mysterious Sisters

 It's about time for Hero Wataru to come make a payment on his debt.

-Apparently Haku-san forced some outrageous job on him to coincide with the Dungeon Battle, so the last time he came was before the Dungeon Battle.
-By the way, he paid the missed payments in advance.
+Apparently Haku-san forced some outrageous job on him to coincide with the Dungeon Battle, so the last time he visited was before the Dungeon Battle.
+He'd paid his missed installments in advance, though.

-She'd meet him anyway while working reception or waiting tables, so I don't really need an introduction fee.
+She'd end up meeting him anyway while working reception or waiting tables, so I don't really need an introduction fee.

 Comments0